All Products

 Note

-You can change the baseline lane only in a permissive-mode lane group with at least two lanes.
+Before you can modify the baseline lane, you must have a lane group in permissive mode that has at least two lanes.

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.